teisseyrep/CPSM/README.md

 # CPSM

-This is the repository for the paper "Probabilistic classification when  conditional distribution of labels between source and target domains is shifted".
+This is the repository for the paper
+>Probabilistic classification when  conditional distribution of labels between source and target domains is shifted.

 ## Abstract ##